 Poems of devotion on Peripheral vision!

-Poets who wrote devotional text from centuries ago acknowledged the power of the corner of the eye glance.
-Siddhars texts say that the divine mother showers her blessings through her corner of the eye glace.
-There is a special term for the sidelong look.
-It is called Kadaikann (கடைக்கண்) in Tamil.
-It equivalent term in Sanskrit is Kataakshaa (कटाक्ष).
-When we study the formation of this term, we can not but wonder if these poets were aware of neurological nuances of brain which relate to vision.
+Poets in the past have glorified the power of the corner of the eye glance.
+Siddhars texts say that the divine mother showers her blessings through the corner of her eyes, her glace.
+Firstly, Indian languages set aside a special term for the sidelong look.
+Secondly, in the Tamil language, it is called Kadaikann (கடைக்கண்) in Tamil.
+It equivalent in Sanskrit is Kataaksha (कटाक्ष).
+The language roots of this term is interesting also.
+They make us wonder if the poets were aware of neurological nuances of brain which relate to vision.

 The word Kataaksha is a combination of Kata (to go) and Aksha (eye).
-This seems like a non-sensical combination.
+However, this combination combination sounds like an oxymoron.
 But is it?
 Physicians say that the loss of peripheral vision leads to “tunnel vision“.
-A person experiencing tunnel vision loses the ability to sense motion and can not walk without crashing into things.
-The poets who coined the word “Kataaksha” must have sensed the close connection between peripheral vision and mobility (to go).
-Anyone who has read devotional poems immediately interprets the word “Kataaksha” as blessings.
-According to Siddhars, a liberated being sees the world as a part of his own self and as a reflection in his own heart.
-Everyhing maybe a perpheral vision stimuli to the brain in an altered state of consciousness.
-Scientists have a lot more to study about the meditative state of the brain.
+Besides, a person experiencing tunnel vision loses the ability to sense motion.
+Therefore, they can not walk without crashing into things.
+Did the poets who coined the word “Kataaksha” sense the close connection between peripheral vision and mobility (to go).